churris-x/advent-of-code_22/README.md

 ## Use
 1. Run `$ npm i` to install `dotenv`.

 2. Run `$ npm start`, you will be prompted for your AoC session token (cookie) to fetch your puzzle inputs.
-You can also manually write it to the `.env` file create by the command
+You can also manually write it to the `.env` file with the key `AUTH_TOKEN=2343223432...`

 3. Run `$ npm run fetch <days>` to fetch the desired days, you can fetch many days at once with brace expansion, eg: `$ npm run fetch {1..5}` will translate to `$ npm run fetch 1 2 3 4 5`
 4. Run puzzles with `$ node <day>/solution.js` if the coresponding folder existis